pankajarm/fastai-vision-app/README.md

 Everything packaged in docker with requirement.txt, so you can push it to any docker hosted cloud service.
 Enjoy :)

+You can test your changes locally by installing Docker and using the following command:

+docker build -t fastai-v3 . && docker run --rm -it -p 8080:8080 fastai-v3

 Few dockers hosted services where this starter pack will work =>

 * https://render.com
 * https://zeit.co/now